matthewwestover/MSD2020/CS6014/Week 6 - Day 1.md

 ## Week 6 - Day 1
-### Symmetric Block Cyphers
+### Symmetric Block Ciphers
 Encryption and Decryption use the same key
 Shared secret key
 Both sides must know this key, no one else should
 This is in fixed sized chunks of data - Historically 64 bits, more commonly 128 bits now
-The longer the key the more “secure” the cypher - 256 bits is suggested these days
+The longer the key the more “secure” the cipher - 256 bits is suggested these days
 Have to encrypt not used sections of the bit block if it isn’t full
 Fixed size makes these really fast
-Two main parameters to describe a block cypher is key size and block size.
+Two main parameters to describe a block cipher is key size and block size.

 Popular Block Chains:
 **DES** - Data Encryption Standard - from 1977 (don’t use this)